bestander/ifttt-pi-pico-w-relay/README.md

 - Attempts to trigger outside these hours will be rejected
 - Time restrictions apply to both web interface and Gmail triggers

-### Relay Control Logic
+### Automatic Control
-- Enforces 15-minute cooldown between activations
-- Ignores "on" signals during cooldown period
-- Stays ON for 5 minutes after activation
-- Timer extends with each new "on" signal
-- Turns OFF immediately on "off" signal
-- Turns OFF automatically after timeout
+- Relay turns OFF automatically after 1 minute of being ON
+- Timer starts when relay is turned ON
+- Timer resets if relay is turned ON while already ON
+- Turning relay OFF manually cancels the auto-off timer
+- Auto-off events are logged in history as "Auto Off"

 ### System Flow
 1. User triggers relay via web interface or Gmail
 2. System checks if within allowed hours (11 PM - 7 AM EST)
-3. If allowed and not in cooldown:
+3. If allowed:
-   - Relay activates for 5 minutes
+   - Relay activates
+   - 1-minute auto-off timer starts
    - Event is logged in history
-   - Web interface updates in real-time
+   - Web interface shows countdown
 4. Automatic deactivation after:
-   - 5-minute timeout expires
+   - 1-minute timeout expires
    - "off" command received
    - Time window ends